Skip to content

 These fins make railing particularly easy and do not require enormous effort to have fun.
 Built on the basis of a Z-fin and adapted for more comfort, this fin is a recommendation for all those who love freeracing.

-If you want even more performance, there is no getting around a custom slalom fin.
-Simply contact us for an individual fin consultation.
+If you want even more performance, there is no way around a custom slalom fin.
+Feel free to contact us for individual fin advice via e-mail at shop@windlounge.de.

 Of course, the boards also ride with fins from other brands.
-However, if in doubt, we recommend choosing a fin that is compatible with the Future Fly / Wind Lounge team themselves.
+However, if in doubt, we recommend choosing a fin that comes from the Future Fly / Wind Lounge team themselves.
 The right fin can make a big difference to performance and is absolutely essential.

 Freeride sails are just as easy to ride, although there can of course be performance compromises here.
 The differences between the brands of freeride sails are very large - while some brands "only" pay attention to handling, other brands offer quite a bit of performance.

-We do not recommend wave sails.
-The pressure point stability and propulsion you need for fast riding is often not sufficient.
+We do not recommend wave sails or other categories.
+The pressure point stability and propulsion you need to go fast is often not sufficient here.

 Just because we don't recommend something doesn't mean that it will never work.
-For example, if you put your 5.6 Wave sail on the 115, you will definitely have fun.
+For example, if you put your 5.6 Wave sail on the 115, you will certainly have fun.
+Of course, this is about a general demarcation and creating realistic expectations.

 Customer Reviews